Interplay Entertainment: Continued struggles (2002–2018)

-On January 24, 2002, Interplay founder and CEO Brian Fargo resigned from the company, following Interplay's failed move to expand to console gaming as well as conflictions with Titus Interactive.
+On January 24, 2002, Interplay founder and CEO Brian Fargo resigned from the company, following Interplay's failed move to expand to console gaming as well as conflicts with Titus Interactive.
 He later went on to found InXile Entertainment.
 Titus' co-founder Hervé Caen took over as Interplay's new CEO and began a range of several unpopular but arguably necessary decisions to cancel various projects, in order to save the company.
 In April 2002, the company sold Shiny Entertainment to Infogrames for $47 million, which at turn also included an upcoming video game based on The Matrix as well as the video game rights to the property transferring over.
-Due to a low share price, Interplay's shares were delisted from the NASDAQ in 2002 and now trade on the over the counter (OTC) market.
+Due to a low share price, Interplay's shares were delisted from the NASDAQ in 2002 and now trade on the over-the-counter (OTC) market.

 The company continued to struggle throughout 2003 following an assortment of poorly-selling console titles.
 On September 29, 2003, the company was entered into a lawsuit with Vivendi Universal over alleged breaches of their partnership and a failure of payment.
-This led to Interplay ending their North American distribution deal with Vivendi Universal Games.
-On December 8, 2003, Interplay closed down Black Isle Studios and laid off their entire staff.
+This led to Interplay ending its North American distribution deal with Vivendi Universal Games.
+On December 8, 2003, Interplay closed down Black Isle Studios and laid off its entire staff.
 The company was also involved in issues including debt.
 Feargus Urquhart later left Black Isle Studios and Interplay suffered a loss of US$20 million in that year.